cmkobel/cmkobel.github.io/_pages/about.md

 #### Open source wizardry

-Contribution to the upstream code base of the following projects.
+Contribution to the upstream code base of:

   - [snakemake](https://snakemake.github.io/)